|Born||in Lexington, Kentucky, USA|

 After his cousin, Miguel Ferrer, got him a small part in a feature film, Clooney began to pursue acting.
-His first major role was on the sitcom E/R (1984) as "Ace", an orderly.
+His first major role was on the sitcom E/R (1984) as "Dr. Doug Ross".
 More roles soon followed, including "George Burnett", the handsome handyman on The Facts of Life (1979); "Booker Brooks", a supervisor on Roseanne (1988); and "Detective James Falconer" on Sisters (1991).
 Clooney had his breakthrough when he was cast as "Dr. Doug Ross" on the award-winning drama series, ER (1994), opposite Anthony Edwards, Noah Wyle, and Julianna Margulies.

 While filming "ER", Clooney starred in a number of high profile film roles, such as Robert Rodriguez's From Dusk Till Dawn (1996), and One Fine Day (1996), opposite Michelle Pfeiffer.
 In 1997, Clooney took on the role of "Batman" in Joel Schumacher's Batman & Robin (1997).
 The film was a moderate success in the box office, but was slammed by critics, notably for the nipple-laden Bat suit.
 Clooney went on to star in Steven Soderbergh's Out of Sight (1998), Terrence Malick's The Thin Red Line (1998), and David O. Russell's Three Kings (1999).